ofiwg/libfabric/man/fi_mr.3.md

 FI_HMEM_ZE interfaces.
 The driver and device index values represent their 0-based positions in arrays returned from zeDriverGet and zeDeviceGet, respectively.

+## av

+For memory registration being allocated against a domain configured with FI_AV_AUTH_KEY, av is used to define the fid_av which contains the authorization keys to be associated with the memory region.
+If the domain is also opened with FI_MR_ENDPOINT, the specified AV must be the same AV bound to the endpoint.

+By default, the memory region will be associated with all authorization keys in the AV.

+## addr

+If the domain was opened with FI_DIRECTED_RECV, addr can be used to limit the memory region to a specific fi_addr_t, including fi_addr_t's return from `fi_av_insert_auth_key`.

 # NOTES